1stsetup/nodejs-openthermGateway/readme.md

     * idStr: String with explanation of id.
 When id is not known this will be set to "UNKNOWN".
     * val1: Hex code for value part 1.
     * val2: Hex code for value part 2.
-    * status: Object.
+    * Status: Object.
 Only when id == "00" (OTGW_ID_STATUS).
 Each bit in val1 and val2 tells the status of different opentherm status fields.
 The properties in this object have the name of the field and the boolean value for the bit.
 True for set (1) and false when not set (0).
+    * StatusStr: Object.
+Human readable version of Status object.
     * &lt;idStr&gt;: Depending on the id this is a Number (float), Number (integer), String ("&lt;val1&gt; &lt;val2&gt;")

 **Events:**